COMMONLY ASKED QUESTIONS

 2024 Manitoba Annual Membership and Insurance $25.20

-TOTAL $260.20 (includes memberships if required and two game shirts/jerseys)
+TOTAL $265.20 (includes memberships if required, and two game shirts/jerseys)

 All Football Manitoba Leagues are eligible for KidSport and Jumpstart.
-Before you apply for financial support from either organization you must provide program information on your application.
-This information ca be provided by our office.
+Before you apply for financial support from either organization you must provide details of the specific season and program information.
+This information will be provided by our office.
 Email: sparker@footballmanitoba.com

 Links to apply online: